-Navigating End-of-Life Care with Compassion: A Guide for Healthcare Workers
+Navigating End-of-Life Care with Compassion: A Guide for Healthcare Workers.

-Undoubtedly, healthcare workers are heroes who don’t wear capes.
-They are at the forefront, providing care and support to patients, no matter their underlying health condition with some being at their most vulnerable moment in life.
-When a patient starts to deteriorate rapidly towards the end of life, a certain level of a delicate, realistic blend of medical and compassionate care is applied with a touch of empathy and not sympathy.
 In this post, we will delicately explore the right way for healthcare workers to act during this stage in their occupation, navigating through emotional challenges, to ensure that every patient receives the dignity, comfort and care they deserve.

 Always ensure you read the care plan of any service user before you attend to them.
 This helps you avoid issues that go against the care plan, it helps you stay professional, and it helps you stay away from healthcare issues.